-Modern times brings us the Cult Jester.
-This is a guy, but it can be a gal, who says and writes foolish things that flatter the Cult of Modern Liberalism.
-As in the old days, they come in different types.
-An example of the natural fool is the comedian/satirist.
-Jon Stewart, Steven Colbert and Bill Maher are examples of guys who pass themselves off as clowns mocking greater society, but they are really selling flattery to the Left.
-Their audience barks and claps like trained seals, a part of the performance, as the fool says nasty things about the enemies of The Cult.
-Satirists are almost always the most fanatical conformists.
+Modern times brings us the Prog jester.
+This is a person, who says and writes foolish things that flatter the Left.
+The modern fool fool is the comedian or satirist.
+Jon Stewart, Steven Colbert and Bill Maher are examples of guys, who pass themselves off as clowns mocking greater society, but they are really selling flattery to the Left.
+Similarly, the satirist does not mock the ruling class, but rather his job is to flatter them by mocking the common people and enemies of the elite.

-David Brooks is a slightly different take on the licensed fool.
+David Brooks is a slightly different take on this role.
 He holds the William Safire Chair at the NYTimes.
-The Grey Lady likes to keep a “conservative” around to maintain the facade of objectivity.
+The Times likes to keep a “conservative” around to maintain the facade of objectivity.
 It is never a flame-thrower like Mark Steyn or Ann Coulter.
-Those types are far too proletarian for the Times.
 Instead they prefer the refined musings of non-threatening guys who happen to hold a few unconventional opinions.
 Brooks, like Safire, is first and foremost an elitist.
 That’s never in doubt.
-That means his eccentricities on a narrow range of public policy debates can be safely broadcast, more as a conversation starter than a challenge to the orthodoxy.
+That means his eccentricities on a narrow range of public policy debates can be safely broadcast.

 It’s now clear that the end of the Soviet Union heralded an era of democratic complacency.
 Without a rival system to test them, democratic governments have decayed across the globe.
 In the U.S., Washington is polarized, stagnant and dysfunctional; a pathetic 26 percent of Americans trust their government to do the right thing.
 In Europe, elected officials have grown remote from voters, responding poorly to the euro crisis and contributing to massive unemployment.